Article first published in January 2015, updated June 2019

 As you can see, by defining the header using some basic plain-text formatting tricks, you can still create a visual hierarchy that separates the various elements of the email and makes it easy to consume.

 We recently tested the effect of using CTA buttons in email campaigns and found that they increase conversion quite significantly.

 However, buttons don’t increase conversions because people simply love clicking on them.
 They increase conversions because they stand out above the rest of the content and focus the user’s attention on the call to action.

 Even though you can’t use fancy buttons in plain-text emails, you can still use other formatting tricks to make them stand out above other content and draw the reader’s attention.

-Characters like the asterisk (*) or angled brackets (< >) can be used to surround calls to action, and when combined with a bit of extra whitespace can help your call to action get noticed.
+Characters like the asterisk (*) or angled brackets (< >) can be used to surround CTAs and, when combined with a bit of extra whitespace, can help your CTA get noticed.

-As you can see, by adding angled brackets a bit of extra whitespace we were able to make the call to action stand out from the body text whilst still maintaining the information hierarchy of the email.
-This means people still consume the email in the order intended (heading, body, call to action) but are much more clear on what the next step is.
+By adding angled brackets and a bit of extra whitespace, we were able to make the CTA stand out from the body text, while still maintaining the information hierarchy of the email.
+This means people still consume the email in the order intended (heading, body, CTA) but are much clearer on what the next step is.

-As you may have noticed in this post, by implementing the 3 best practices outlined above we were able to progressively transform a basic plain-text email that was almost impossible to read into a legible, compelling email campaign complete with headers, calls to action and more.
+By implementing the three best practices outlined above, we were able to progressively transform a basic plain-text email that was almost impossible to read into a legible, compelling email campaign, complete with headers, CTAs, and more.

-So next time you are creating and sending an email campaign, don’t just skip over the plain-text version.
-By implementing these 3 best practices you can transform your plain text email into a conversion machine.
+So, next time you’re creating and sending an email campaign, don’t just skip over the plain-text version.
+By implementing these three best practices, you can transform your plain-text email into a conversion machine.